• Skip to main content

 3. Click the My domains tab in the sidebar on the left.
 If you purchased your domain directly through Google Domains, it will be shown in the My domains section at the top.
 Whereas if you purchased it through Google Workspace as part of your business email setup, it will be shown at the bottom in the Domains with Google Workspace section.

-If you bought it through Google Domains
+If you used Google Domains

 1. Click the Manage link for the domain, within the My domains section.